-Our team searched for the captives and faced many challenges in a system of expanding off-limits to the public facilities that prohibit any welfare checks and searches for adoptions.
-BLM will often make exceptions for the handful of herds that have a large public presence on the range (a lot of tourism or partner groups).
-But horses from herds like Pancake that are hard to travel and more remote, shuffling them into a black hole where they become an unknown is extremely commonplace.
+Our team searched for the captives and faced many challenges in a system of expanding off-limits-to-the-public facilities that prohibit welfare checks and searches to facilitate adoptions.
+BLM misleads the public in the way it accommodates the public and media for a handful of herds in the spotlight, even referred to as “Hollywood Herds,” as if it were commonplace.
+But horses from herds like Pancake that live in hard-to-reach locations are being shuffled into a black hole is commonplace.

 The lawsuit is still active and the battle to gain actual management of our wild ones continues.
 We were successful in gaining the first tour of the off-limits facility in Sutherland, Utah.
 Unfortunately, more than half the Pancake wild horses shipped to that facility were already gone.
-The “just a bay” yearling we were looking for had shipped to one of a half dozen adoption events that had already, or were in process of, completing.
+The “just a bay” yearling we were looking for had shipped to one of a half dozen adoption events that were near completion.

-We know wild horses are resilient survivors when left wild; “the living symbol of the pioneer spirit” was not added to the 1971 Wild Free-Roaming Horses and Burros Act without reason.
-However, we know that each one of us must continue the fight to save their home, families and keep them on-range to continue the truly American legacy of public horses on public lands.
+We know wild horses are resilient survivors when left wild, “the living symbol of the pioneer spirit,” says the 1971 Wild Horse Act.
+However, each one of us must continue the fight to save their habitat so they can stay in their homes with their families on our public lands.

 Warning: Video is graphic.